G-Slient/Casual-Chatbot/README.md

 # casual-chatbot

-This is a chatbot application which is trained on twitter general conversation.
+This is a chatbot application which is trained on movie dialogue conversation.

 The application runs on python3 and python2 versions with some minor chanages.